xiaoyang-sde/knowledge-base/docs/javascript-tutorial/01-the-javascript-language/09-classes.md

 Explain: The class field is initialized:

 * Before constructor for the base class \(that doesn’t extend anything\).
-* Imediately after `super()` for the derived class.
+* Immediately after `super()` for the derived class.

-So that when the `Rabbit` constructor implicity calls `super()`, its class field has not been initialized yet, and that’s why the parent fields are used.
+So that when the `Rabbit` constructor implicitly calls `super()`, its class field has not been initialized yet, and that’s why the parent fields are used.

 ### Super: internals, \[\[HomeObject\]\]